heig-vd-dai-course/heig-vd-dai-course/01-slides-introduction-and-course-organization/README.md

 More specifically, the course material is available in the [`HEIG-VD-DAI-Course`](https://github.com/HEIG-VD-DAI-Course/HEIG-VD-DAI-Course) Git repository.

-No Microsoft Teams, no CyberLearn, no bullshit.
-I want to keep it simple and efficient for you and me and use real tools that work.
+I will not use Microsoft Teams nor CyberLearn.
+I want to keep it simple and efficient for you and me.
+One place to find it all.

-_PS: I accept pull requests if you spot anything weird!_
+_PS: I accept pull requests if you spot anything weird! :sparkles:_

 ## Communication channels